Playlists are like ‘mixtapes’ that anyone—including you—can put together and share using materials on the Learning Portal.

 - Login at the Playlist Dashboard

-- To add content, click on any Learning Portal object with a blue plus button
+- To add content, click on any Learning Portal object with a plus symbol

 - If you are a co-creator, select “Create New Entry” to upload your own files